laurenmills300/PCC6803_compare_proteome/README.md

 To compare against the well-documented PCC 6803 species, the input data was based upon the findings from Baers et al. (2019).
 A modified version of Supplementary Table 3 (ST3)  from this paper was created and formed the starting point for all the input data required for PCC 6803’s proteome information.
 This can be found input_data/ST3_Baers-SuppTable3_all-PCC-6803-proteins.xlsx.

 A second input file was then taken from either Supplementary Tables 1, 3 or 4 found in Mills et al., these three tables are split into different class of PCC 6803’s proteome: central metabolism and transport; characterised proteins not involved in central metabolism; uncharacterised proteins.
 These can all be found under the input_data folder.
-These can either be run separately or can be combined, depending onthe output required by the user.
+These can either be run separately or can be combined, depending on the output required by the user.

 For the first step in the analysis, PCC6803_comparative_analysis.py must be run.
 In this example, the central metabolsim table (ST1) is used.
 The python code has detailed notes within the script to explain each step, but below are a few points which should be highlighted for users.